maksimgm/engineering_blog/js_event_loop.md

 sayHi();
 ```

-1.`setTimeout` gets sent to the heap, then is immediately stored in the queue.
+1. `setTimeout` gets sent to the heap, then is immediately stored in the queue(after 10 milliseconds).

 2. While `setTimeout` is in the queue, `sayHi();` is called, and is sent to the stack.
 This demonstrate the asynchronicity of javascript. under the hood, Javascript will not wait for other commands to execute.
 It will run as many commands as it can.